CruxConnect/crux-docs/_product_retailer/search_items.md

 : (string) The Shipping Origin Country is the country code of the shipping origin of the Item.
 If the item is manufacturered in the USA, but the distributor is in Canada, the Shipping Origin Country is going to have a value of "CA".

 other_marketplace_restriction
-: (string) The Other Markeplace Restriction is a string array of markeplaces where the item is prohibited from being sold.
+: (string) The Other Markeplace Restriction is a string list of markeplaces where the item is prohibited from being sold.

 fba_certified
 : (boolean) The Fulfillment By Amazon (FBA) Certified parameter indicates whether this supplier has FBA set up on this Item.